After camping for three nights at the beautiful but often-windswept Cape Blanco State

 camping in a quiet campground surrounded by lofty and majestic redwood trees.

-one of my very favorite roads in the the U.S. -- the Avenue of the Giants.
+roads in America: the Avenue of the Giants.

 The Avenue is a 20-mile stretch of road that meanders through the redwoods.